Choix Goncourt Canada

 Le Choix Goncourt brings students to the forefront by giving them the opportunity to vote for an author whose novel is included in 1 of the 3 Prix Goncourt shortlists (15, 8 or 4 titles).
 The first edition was held in Poland in 1998, and today there are over 35 Choix Goncourt events worldwide.

 In Canada, the initiative was launched in October 2023.
-It enables students from English-speaking universities across the country to discover 4 works of contemporary French-language literature featured in the latest Prix Goncourt selection.
+It enables students from universities across the country to discover 4 works of contemporary French-language literature featured in the latest Prix Goncourt selection.
 Over a period of 6 months and under the guidance of their educator-sponsors, the participating students from each university meet regularly in reading committees to analyze and debate the works studied.
 Using a common rating sheet and criteria, they elect their local Choix Goncourt.
 In May, student representatives from each university meet in Ottawa and deliberate at the French Embassy, under the guidance of a sponsoring author, to designate their national Choix Goncourt.
 Throughout the year, and in parallel with the deliberations, the students take part in a program of meetings and events focused on French-language literature.

 Learn more about this initiative: https://www.academiegoncourt.com/le-choix-du-canada